andresionek91/fake-web-events/README.md

   product_b: 0.12
   session_end: 0.26
 ```
-This means that at the next iteration, there are 45% chance user stays at home,
+This means that at the next iteration there are 45% chance user stays at home page,
-17% user goes to product_a page and so on.
+17% chance user goes to product_a page and so on.

 ### Website Map
 We designed a really simple website map to allow user browsing.